-• Special educational needs: All RBWM schools can provide support for a child's educational needs.
+Special educational needs: All RBWM schools can provide support for a child's educational needs.
 If your child may need additional support in school, but they do not have an EHCP, we cannot consider their application for a higher priority under this criterion.
-Special educational needs include the following non-exhaustive list of conditions.
+Special educational needs include the following non-exhaustive list of conditions:

 Autistic spectrum disorder Dyspraxia

 Dyslexia ADHD and ADD

 Dyscalculia Speech and language difficulties.

-If you are a resident of RBWM and consider that your child's special educational needs can only be met by attendance at a specific school, please contact the Children and Young People Disability Service to discuss the assessment process for an education, health and care plan (cypds@achievingforchildren.org.uk).
+If you are a resident of RBWM and consider that your child's special educational needs can only be met by attendance at a specific school, please contact the Children and Young People Disability Service (cypds@achievingforchildren.org.uk) to discuss the assessment process for an EHCP.

 Medical needs: All RBWM schools are expected to manage medical needs.
 An application with medical evidence may be agreed where a child has an exceptional illness or disability (for example, limited mobility) which means that a child can only reasonably attend one school.
-We cannot consider common conditions as exceptional medical needs, such as the following non-exhaustive list of conditions.
+We cannot consider common conditions as exceptional medical needs, such as the following non-exhaustive list of conditions: